clarkezone/rk/README.md

 # figure out

-1. how to get dir where cmd is running
-2. how to combine multiple cobra commands / switch structures
-3. how to test multiple cobra commands / switch structures
+1. how to test multiple cobra commands / switch structures
-4. how to return args in cobraCommand
-5. how to incorporate release into github action
-6. how to run integration test in GA or circleci
+2. how to run integration test in GA or circleci

 Backlog:
+Scenario: implement function to strip ?hard-coded app name/namespaces from original manifests write unit test for namespace stripping with yaml comparison with known failure case
+Scenario: `kubectl create deployement` then clean write integration test for MakeOverlay that compares output with known good yaml that runs in prod to test functional correctness command to add a kustomization.yaml and populate with all validd manifests.
+If one exists, update manifest list based on what's in dir
+Add colorization to output
+Output shows treestructure that was created
 If there is a namespace file used to create namespace, patch that with passed in namespace If there is no namespace file, createone
 CLEANUP existing manifests: strip redundant namespace fields